 I am schooled in economics, accounting and forestry and hold a M.Sc. in forest economics, a B.A. in economics and B.Sc.F in forest science, all from the University of Alberta.

-In May of 2007 my first book was published; The Economics of Happiness: Building Genuine Wealth by New Society Publishers.
+In May of 2007, encouraged by my business students at the Bainbridge Graduate Institute (Seattle), I completed my first book The Economics of Happiness: Building Genuine Wealth by New Society Publishers.
 My book has become a Canadian best-seller and has won two book awards (the gold medal in the Nautilus book awards (Los Angeles) and a bronze medal in the Axiom book awards (New York).
 In the Economics of Happiness, I propose a new road map for developing economies of well-being for nations, communities and businesses using a model I call genuine wealth.
 The book contains examples of how genuine wealth is being developed all over the world from Edmonton to Innsbruck to Beijing.
 The genuine wealth model is a new approach to measuring and reporting on the conditions of well-being that matter most to people’s quality of life and to a sustainable world.

-Since 2002 I have been an Adjunct Professor at the University of Alberta, School of Business where I teach MBA and business students about Corporate Social Responsibility and Social Entrepreneurship .
-I am also one of the founding faculty members of the Bainbridge Graduate Institute in Washington state where I taught ecological economics; BGI was the first sustainability MBA program in US with a goal to: “integrate the wisdom of sustainability, ethics, and social responsibility into business practice via management education and research .business sustainability, ethics and corporate social responsibility”.
+I am also one of the founding faculty members (2003) of the Bainbridge Graduate Institute in Washington state where I taught ecological economics; BGI was the first sustainability MBA program in US with a goal to: “integrate the wisdom of sustainability, ethics, and social responsibility into business practice via management education and research .business sustainability, ethics and corporate social responsibility”.

-I am also an ecological economist by profession and am the past President (2003-2005) of the Canadian Society for Ecological Economics (CANSEE).
+I served as President of the Canadian Society for Ecological Economics (CANSEE) between 2003-05.
 I am an associate with the International Institute for Sustainable Development (WInnipeg) and a founding Board member of the International Sustainability Indicators Network (ISIN).
 In 2001, I served as advisor and contributing author to the Sustainability Reporting Guidelines of the Global Reporting Initiative (GRI) that now help businesses, worldwide, develop corporate sustainability and “triple-bottom-line” (economic-social-environmental) reports.

 One of my most rewarding projects was the completion of a Genuine Wealth Indicators framework for the Inuit of Nunvat in Canada’s eastern Arctic; the first genuine wealth measurement system for First Nations that aligns First Nation values with First Nation indicators of economic, social and environmental well-being.